 18 hours of graduate level credit for practicum experiences (nine in fall, nine in spring)

-A full-time experience coordinator arranges didactic experiences, supervises practice sites and preceptors, helps develop rotation experiences that meet competency requirements, plans meaningful education activities for interns and serves as an advisor.
+A full-time experience coordinator arranges didactic experiences, recruits and schedules supervised practice sites and preceptors, helps develop rotation experiences that meet competency requirements, plans meaningful education activities for interns and serves as their advisor.